NOBODIDI/C-projects/README.md

 The program prompts the user to input the number of rows that the triangle should have and outputs a Pascal triangle with the appropriate number of rows to the command line.

-## Reversi/Othello Game

-The program prompts the user to input a number n and displays an n * n board of the Reversi/Othello game.
-The player can then play a game against the computer, and the computer is programmed to play against the player.
-Both player and computer place tiles on the board until the board is filled or there are no more moves. \
-The player with the largest amount of tiles at this point wins the game.